JKGhartey/ai-companion/README.md

 - Tailwind CSS - A utility-first CSS framework.
 - OpenAI - A language model for generating human-like text.
 - Stripe - A payment gateway for processing online transactions.

-## Contributing

-Contributions are welcome!
-Please follow the guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

-## License

-This project is licensed under the MIT License.

 ## Contact